-SUPER SWITCHES
+YAMAHA/SUPER SWITCHES

-One of the more complicated switches on the market is called a super switch.
+Another multiple pole switch is called a super switch, or Yamaha switch.
 It has 4 different poles, or channels.
 And each pole has 5 lugs and a 6th common lug that sends the signal to the output, or to the other poles.
 This allows for an unlimited number of wiring designs.
 The diagram on the next page shows one way to wire a strat using only two of the poles.
 Notice each setting touches only one lug per pole.
-On standard 5-way switches, some settings touch several lugs, causing you to use less jumper wires.